lapsumchan/MVMR-cML-SuSiE/README.md

 sort(unique(which(step3.res$alpha > 1/43, arr.ind = TRUE)[,1]))
 [1] 1 2
 ```
 to find out there are in total 2 signal clusters.
-Nonetheless, SuSiE is robust to the overspecification of the number of signal clusters<sup>[5]</sup>.
+Fortunately, SuSiE is robust to the overspecification of the number of signal clusters<sup>[5]</sup>.
 If we re-run step 3 by assuming 2 clusters, we pretty much obtain the same results:
 ```
 step3.res.v2 <- mvmr.cml.susie.step3(step2.res$mvdat, step2.res$invalid.idx, step2.res$theta.vec, rho.mat, 2)
 head(step3.res.v2$alpha)